kokolerk/awsome-OOD-Graph-CL/README.md

     <img src="https://img.shields.io/github/forks/kokolerk/awsome-ood-rank?color=blue&label=Fork" alt="Forks" >
 </p>

-This repository contains the paper list of **Out-of-Distribution (OOD) Generalization and feature collapse**.
-The existing literature can be summarized into three categories from conceptually different perspectives, i.e., *contrastive learning* and *out-of-distribution generalization*.
+This repository contains the paper list of 3 fields: **Out-of-Distribution (OOD) Generalization, Out-of-Distribution (OOD) Generalization for graph and contrastive learning**.
 Although these three fields are distinct, they can potentially intersect with each other from the perspective of feature analysis, i.e. *dimensional collapse*, *neural collapse*, *singuler values distribution*.

 We will try our best to make this paper list updated.
 If you notice some related papers missing, do not hesitate to contact us via pull requests at our repo.